 What should you do if you sell worldwide?

 Keep in mind that people from different cultures and languages buy things differently.
 This is why you see a lot of product videos created without words in a generic style.
-Different cultures buy differently, so understand that your ultra-creative video targeted to 20-somethings in the US may not be well received in a different country.
+Different cultures buy differently, so understand that your ultra-creative video targeted to 20-something's in the US may not be well received in a different country.
 This especially goes for funny videos.
 What is funny in one country may not translate well in another.

 Don’t forget mobile

 Make your video mobile friendly or plan to create a mobile-friendly version.
-Sites like Facebook and Instagram recommend a vertical video or square video, so make sure to keep the product front and center on the screen for viewing on tiny mobile device screens.
+Sites like Facebook and Instagram recommend a vertical video or square video, so make sure to keep the product front and centre on the screen for viewing on tiny mobile device screens.

 Which type of products should you create a video for?